-Select Volumes function menu to configure volumes and manage clone tasks.
-For more information, please refer to the chapter 8.5, Configuring Volumes section in the Storage

-Management chapter and the chapter 12.2, Managing Local Clones section in the Data Backup chapter.
+Select Volumes function menu to configure volumes, manage clone tasks, and configure QoS (Quality of Service).
+For more information, please refer to the chapter 8.5, Configuring Volumes section in the Storage Management chapter, the chapter 12.2, Managing Local Clones section in the Data Backup chapter, and the chapter 15, QoS (Quality of Service) chapter.